peteroupc/Numbers/docs/PeterO.Numbers.EFloat.md

     public string ToShortestString(
         PeterO.Numbers.EContext ctx);

 Returns a string representation of this number's value after rounding to the given precision.
-If the number after rounding is neither infinity nor NaN, returns the shortest decimal form (in terms of nonzero decimal digits) of this number's value that results in the rounded number after the decimal form is converted to binary floating-point format.
+If the number after rounding is neither infinity nor not-a-number (NaN), returns the shortest decimal form (in terms of nonzero decimal digits) of this number's value that results in the rounded number after the decimal form is converted to binary floating-point format.

 <b>Parameters:</b>

- * <i>ctx</i>: An arithmetic context to control precision, rounding, and exponent range of the rounded number.
+ * <i>ctx</i>: An arithmetic context to control precision (in bits), rounding, and exponent range of the rounded number.
 If `HasFlags`  of the context is true, will also store the flags resulting from the operation (the flags are in addition to the pre-existing flags).
 Can be null.
 If this parameter is null or defines no maximum precision, returns the same value as the ToString() method.

 <b>Returns:</b>

 Shortest decimal form of this number's value for the given arithmetic context.
-The text string will be in exponential notation if the number's first nonzero decimal digit is more than five digits after the decimal point, or if the number's exponent is greater than 0 and its value is 10,000,000 or greater.
+The text string will be in exponential notation if the number's first nonzero decimal digit is more than five digits after the decimal point, or if the number's exponent is greater than 0 and its value is 10, 000, 000 or greater.

 ### ToSingle